How AI and Real-Time Aviation Data Are Redefining Smart Travel at Phocuswright Europe 2025

 EU Digital Identity Wallet (EUDI): A game-changing solution for secure and cross-border digital identity.
 While offering convenience, it must address concerns over data privacy, user consent, and over-identification.

-Conclusion: DataWorks powers the future of AI-driven travel
+DataWorks powers the future of AI-driven travel

 The future of travel is intelligent, real-time, and data-driven.
 As more people use AI agents, businesses need to make sure their content and systems are easy for machines to read and connect with.